TuvokVersatileKolinahr/website/api/README.md

     npm install
     node express.js

+Mount express app on port 9860 on /api

 ###Sample data
 Open `posts-generator.json` and copy the contents.
 Go to [JSON Generator](http://www.json-generator.com/) and paste the code in the first box